galexynye/midi-sequencing/src/pages/article/2017-05-18-music-vs-sound/music-vs-sound.md

 subcategory: ['Producing Basics', 'Mixing Basics']
 tags: ['basics', 'mixing', 'philosophy', 'sound better']
 featuredImage: './MusicVsSoundFIFinal.png'
+metaDescription: 'What could make or break you as a music creator is your understanding of both music and sound.
+Yes music is a form of sound, but it is crucial to understand that sound itself has its own ugly and beautiful qualities.'
 ---

 What could make or break you as a music creator is your understanding of both music and sound.
 Yes music is a form of sound, but it is crucial to understand that <strong>sound itself</strong> has its own ugly and beautiful qualities.